-Reception areas are high-leverage spaces for law, accounting, and consulting firms.
-A strong front-of-house design can improve client confidence without requiring a full-office renovation.
+Reception areas carry a lot of weight for law, accounting, and consulting firms.
+A strong front-of-house design can build client confidence without a full-office renovation.

 Free Estimate